seth2k2/multi-agent-fire-extinguish-drone-system/README.md

 - Chat UI: the Send button in the sidebar is disabled while the input is empty to prevent accidental empty messages.
 The sidebar shows the last user message.

 Controls
-- On startup the simulation creates 4 drones by default.
+- On startup, the simulation creates 4 drones by default.
 Use the sidebar buttons to add/remove drones at runtime.
 - In the Pygame window:
   - Left-click the playground (left area) to start a fire (clicks on ash are ignored).
   - Use the sidebar buttons: